Carly Leeson

-Carly May Leeson (born 9 November 1998) is an Australian cricketer who plays for the ACT Meteors in the Women's National Cricket League (WNCL) and the Melbourne Renegades in the Women's Big Bash League (WBBL).
+Carly May Leeson (born 9 November 1998) is an Australian cricketer who plays for the ACT Meteors in the Women's National Cricket League (WNCL).
 An all-rounder, she bats right-handed and bowls right-arm medium pace.
-She has previously played for the Sydney Sixers and the New South Wales Breakers.
+She has previously played for Sydney Sixers, New South Wales and Melbourne Renegades.

 Early life

 Leeson was born on 9 November 1998 in Grafton, New South Wales.
+Her first season of cricket was the 2008/2009 season where she played for Harwood Island in the under12’s she was the only girl on the team. witch they later won that years grand final against the Lawrence cricket club.
 She represented New South Wales at under-15 and under-18 level and was a member of Australia's second-string Shooting Stars squad when they toured Sri Lanka in 2015.

 Club career

 In February 2018, Leeson became the first woman to play in a men's grade cricket match for Randwick Petersham Cricket Club.

 Domestic career

 Women's Big Bash League

 Leeson joined the Sydney Sixers ahead of the 2016–17 WBBL season.
 She played one match, against the Melbourne Renegades, and took two wickets for 11 runs from her two overs.

 Leeson joined the Melbourne Renegades for the 2019–20 season.
 Her 2020–21 season was her most successful WBBL as she took 11 wickets and made her T20 high score of 31*.